Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 • correction of nasal breathing;

-• correction of conditions associated with a decrease in the body's defenses - diabetes mellitus, AIDS, etc.;
+• correction of conditions associated with a decrease in the body’s defenses - diabetes, AIDS, etc.;

-• hardening, which allows you to strengthen the body and its resistance to viruses, infections;
+• hardening, which allows you to strengthen the body and its resistance to viruses and infections;

-• proper nutrition and management healthy way life.
+• proper nutrition and management healthy image life.

-At the first symptoms of otitis media (inflammation) of the middle ear, it is important to immediately consult a doctor - an otolaryngologist or therapist.
-You can not self-medicate, use drops on your own, warm a sore ear.
-It's not just about losing what's important to normal life a person's feelings - hearing, but also about a serious danger to life.
+At the first symptoms of otitis (inflammation) of the middle ear, it is important to immediately consult a doctor - an otolaryngologist or therapist.
+You cannot self-medicate, use drops yourself, or heat the sore ear.
+This is not only about the loss of something important to normal life a person’s feelings - hearing, but also about a serious danger to life.